Hans Helmut Kornhuber: Biography

-From 1949 on Kornhuber studied medicine at the universities of Munich, Göttingen, Freiburg, Basle and Heidelberg.
-In 1955 he was promoted to doctor of medicine in Heidelberg.
-In 1955 he married Ursula Heesch, they had five children.
+From 1949 on Kornhuber studied medicine at the Ludwig-Maximilians-Universität München, the University of Göttingen, the University of Freiburg, the University of Basel, and Heidelberg University.
+In 1955, he was promoted to doctor of medicine in Heidelberg.
+In 1955, he married Ursula Heesch, they had five children.
 He absolved his clinical education at the Neurological University Hospital at the University of Freiburg, where he was habilitated in 1963.
 He spent one and a half research years at the Johns Hopkins University, Baltimore.
-In 1967 he was appointed the chair of Neurology at the newly founded University of Ulm and there built the Neurological Hospital of the University of Ulm (until 1984 situated in Dietenbronn).
-In 1996 Kornhuber has been professor emeritus.
+In 1967, he was appointed the chair of Neurology at the newly founded University of Ulm and there built the Neurological Hospital of the University of Ulm (until 1984 situated in Dietenbronn).
+In 1996, Kornhuber has been professor emeritus.
 One of his sons is the Psychiatrist and Psychotherapeut Johannes Kornhuber.
 Kornhuber saw the achievement of a scientific break through in 1965 with the discovery of the Bereitschaftspotential (or readiness potential), together with his doctoral student Lüder Deecke.